-The team of educators who have come together to support Teacher Leaders for Inclusion know that collaboration is key to inclusive environments.
-Team members, committed to promoting Disability Studies in Education, have built content for teacher leaders to use in their practice and to share with colleagues.
+The team of educators who have come together to support Anti-Ableist Teaching know that collaboration is key to inclusive environments.
+Team members, committed to promoting Disability Studies in Education and/or Disability Justice, have built content for teacher leaders to use in their practice and to share with colleagues.
 Team members have also worked to make the content and website accessible.

 A vital part of inclusion is questioning conceptions of disability.
 In an inclusive and just community, those of us who claim disability as part of our identities will shape and define our own lives.

 This initiative provides opportunity to articulate the deep-seated, often taken-for-granted mainstream American values that underlie inclusive education policy and practice to culturally diverse families and educators so they can navigate the special education system collaboratively.

 Students benefit enormously from engaging with and learning from disabled grassroots leaders as they contribute their time and skills to supporting community-led projects in tandem with their academic study.